-Medicare Part B prescription drugs

-These drugs are covered under Part B of Original Medicare.
-Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include:

-- Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services - Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan - Clotting factors you give yourself by injection if you have hemophilia - Immunosuppressive Drugs, if you were enrolled in Medicare Part A at the time of the organ transplant - Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug - Antigens - Certain oral anti-cancer drugs and anti-nausea drugs - Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) - Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases
+Services that are covered for you What you must pay when you get these services Deductible applies.
+Medicare Part B prescription drugs 0% - 20% coinsurance These drugs are covered under Part B of Original Medicare. depending on the Members of our plan receive coverage for these drugs through our Medicare-covered service. plan.
+Covered drugs include: You pay these amounts until you reach the out-of-pocket Drugs that usually aren't self-administered by the patient and maximum. are injected or infused while you are getting physician, Prior authorization is required hospital outpatient, or ambulatory surgical center services for some medications.
+Insulin furnished through an item of durable medical The plan offers step therapy for Part B to Part B. equipment (such as a medically necessary insulin pump) Your costs for a one-month's Other drugs you take using durable medical equipment (such supply of insulin will not exceed as nebulizers) that were authorized by the plan \$35.
+Deductible does not apply.
+Clotting factors you give yourself by injection if you have hemophilia Immunosuppressive Drugs, if you were enrolled in Medicare Part A at the time of the organ transplant Injectable osteoporosis drugs, if you are homebound, have a

+- Antigens - Certain oral anti-cancer drugs and anti-nausea drugs - Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) - Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases

-The following link will take you to a list of Part B drugs that may be subject to Step Therapy: KeyCareAdvantage.com.
+The following link will take you to a list of Part B Drugs that may be subject to Step Therapy: KeyCareAdvantage.com.